myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 **Connect board to Cayenne**

 Once you have double-checked the sketch file, select **Sketch** > **Upload** to upload the sketch file to your device.
-As soon as your Arduino device comes online and connects to Cayenne, your device’s dashboard will appear.
+As soon as your ESP8266 board comes online and connects to Cayenne, your device’s dashboard will appear.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/Dashboard-1stExperienceB.png" width="660" height="392" alt="dashboard-1stexperienceb"><br/><br/></p>